daisy/word-save-as-daisy/docs/index.md

 the converted file name followed by the selected format and a timestamp suffix will be created inside the selected destination folder and will contain the result of the conversion.

+Some new features are starting to be integrated in the addin and are still experimental:
+- With the updated DAISY Pipeline 2 provided, users can now test the export to Megavoice fileset of MP3 files

 Various fixes and changes are included in the release :
 - Fixed [#25](https://github.com/daisy/word-save-as-daisy/issues/25)